SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1021 API Over Under Fetching.md

 response structures.
 It also simplifies authorization logic if different endpoints have different access restrictions.
 It's a good choice when the data variations are significant and potentially involve different authorization levels.

 ### Option 5.
-Nested Resources:
+Nested Resources or include / embed:

 Nest related resources under a parent resource, such as /users/{user_id}/orders to retrieve a user's orders.
 This can be useful when the relationship between resources is strong and clients frequently need both parent and child data.
 However, nesting can lead to overfetching and complex structures if not implemented carefully.
-Consider using optional expansion parameters (e.g., ?include=items) to control the data returned.
+Consider using optional expansion parameters (e.g., ?include=items, ?embed=items) to control the data returned.

 Example:
 Let's say you have a Product resource.
 You might have: